-To send flowers in memory of Beverly A. "Bev" Chambers Edwards, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Beverly A. "Bev" Chambers Edwards, please visit our Heartfelt Sympathies Store.

 Beverly is survived by her husband, Zachary Edwards; her children, Vaughn, Nakida, Daleek, Darrell, Jerris, Jantrice, and Dayvette; her sister, Sharon; and brother, Garnet; twenty-one grandchildren; four great-grandchildren; two aunts; six sisters-in-law; two daughters-in-law; two sons-in-law; and a host of nieces, nephews, cousins, and friends.

 Beverly was born on January 18, 1949 in Brooklyn, New York, to Simeon and Hazel Armstrong.
 Beverly’s mother died when she was two years old and she was raised by her grandparents, Willie and Mattie New.
 Beverly attended George W. Wingate High School and studied Social Work/Addictions at SUNY Empire State College.

 Beverly’s grandparents raised her in the way of the Lord.
 It was mandatory that she attended religious instructions and church every Sunday.
 In 1976, Beverly was introduced to Alcoholics Anonymous, there, her life through God's Grace miraculously changed.